-Miss Perry donates her time and expertise in menu selection, planning and meal preparation for patients and families undergoing chemotherapy treatments of all types of cancer diagnosis, oncology and hematology.
-Patients are offered the meal choices available and the meals are delivered to the patients homes or given to them at their appointments.
-Miss Perry assists in organizing the delivery.
+Volunteers donate their time and expertise in menu selection, planning and meal preparation for patients and families undergoing treatments of all types of diagnosis, oncology, and hematology.
+Patients are offered the meal choices available and the meals are delivered to the patients’ homes or given to them at their appointments.

 How To Request Meals

 To request meals through Cook for Cancer, contact Parker Cochran, Project H.E.R.
 Outreach Coordinator at 541-768-2375.

 Donations can be made to The Corvallis Clinic Foundation to help fund the dinners, by clicking here.

 Raspberries and Roses, Corvallis Gazette-Times, Sept.
 7, 2012